 - Cover your hair with hats or caps to protect them from hard-to-wash dyes.

-Safety Concerns During the Holi Festival:
+Safety Concerns During the Holi Color Festival, India:

 - Sometimes, young women get molested by the people in the messy environment of Holi Festival.
 Women should not go out alone during Holi.